 What is Transitional Housing at the Crisis Center?

 Transitional Housing is the step between short-term crisis shelter and permanent housing.
 The Crisis Center Transitional Housing Programs are funded through various grants.
 With these grants, the Crisis Center is able to provide apartments for clients scattered throughout the community.
 The philosophy of this program is to foster self-determination and to work towards social change through collaborations between the survivor, case worker and the community.
 Our goal is to provide access to a variety of services and resources on a voluntary basis.
 The Crisis Center values each survivor as being the expert on their life and experiences; and therefore establishes their own goals in determining their own successes.
 This program acknowledges not all survivors’ needs are the same and for that reason utilizes and “Individualized Structure” which focuses on embracing each individual’s specific needs.
-CCSS is acts as an ally by providing support and building a respectful, open and honest relationships with each survivor.
+The Crisis Center acts as an ally by providing support and building a respectful, open and honest relationships with each survivor.

 Who Is Eligible: